 Course content varies with each topic.
 In-depth study of contemporary business issues as they affect current project management and business analysis practices.
 May be repeated for a maximum of 6 units provided a different topic is covered.
 Prerequisites: EBTM 443/ /MNGT 443 and consent of department; majors only; senior standing.

 EBTM 491 BSAP DIRECTED READINGS (3)

 Assigned readings in selected areas of Business Systems and Processes (BSAP).
 A total of 6 units for any combination of directed readings, independent research, and internship is allowed in BSAP area of study.
 Minimum of 3.00 cumulative GPA is required.
 Prerequisites: consent of the instructor and completion of all 200 and 300 level EBTM core requirements.

 Directed readings in selected areas of Project Management and Business Analysis.
 A total of 6 units for any combination of directed readings, independent research, and internship is allowed in the EBTM area of study.
 Prerequisites: Consent of the instructor, a minimum of 3.00 cumulative GPA, and completion of all 200 and 300 level core requirements for the PMBA concentration.

-Directed research in specific areas of e-Business.
-A total of 6 units for any combination of directed readings, independent research, and internship is allowed in the e-Business area of study.
-Prerequisites: Consent of the instructor, a minimum of 3.00 cumulative GPA, completion of all 200 and 300 level core requirements, and a special permit.
+Directed research in specific areas of Business Systems and Processes (BSAP).
+A total of 6 units for any combination of directed readings, independent research, and internship is allowed in the BSAP area of study.
+Minimum of 3.00 cumulative GPA is required.
+Prerequisites: consent of the instructor, completion of all 200 and 300 level core requirements, and department consent.

 EBTM 496 PMBA INDEPENDENT RESEARCH (3)